kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 ...
 ```

+We still see the three instances of `runner` from commit `16d9990`.
+But the one instance of `runner` from commit `85d83c6` is no longer listed.
+It stopped running.
+We are seeing a blue-green deployment, mid-flight, in the wild!

-A more convenient way to find out what changed between snapshot 65 and 66 is to use the Kosli diff tool
+We can also find out what changed between snapshot `65` and `66` of `aws-prod`:

 ```shell {.command}
 kosli env diff aws-prod#65 aws-prod#66
 ```

 ```shell
 - Name:   274425519734.dkr.ecr.eu-central-1.amazonaws.com/runner:85d83c6
   Sha256: eeb0cfc9ee7f69fbd9531d5b8c1e8d22a8de119e2a422344a714a868e9a8bfec